skip to main content

 The District has limited options for making the necessary renovations and upgrades our schools need.
 The State has been an unreliable partner in funding and provides very limited funding for facilities improvements.

-A school facilities bond measure would provide local funding to address the facilities needs at our local schools.
-In addition, if passed, the measure would help our schools qualify for State-matching funds – funds that would otherwise go to other communities.
+If approved by voters, Measure E will provide local funding to address the facilities needs at our local schools.
+In addition, if passed, Measure E will help our schools qualify for State-matching funds – funds that would otherwise go to other communities.
 Our District has, and will continue to, apply for State funding when it becomes available.

 Yes, school improvement bond measures require mandatory fiscal accountability, including:

-• All funds must be used to repair and improve Center Joint Unified School District classrooms and facilities
+• All funds generated by Measure E must be used to repair and improve Center Joint Unified School District classrooms and facilities

 • No funds can be taken away by the State or used for other purposes, including administrators’ salaries or pensions